Razzia (military)

-A razzia is a surprise attack against an enemy settlement.
-Although it primarily sought to obtain booty, historically the objectives of a razzia have been diverse: the capture of slaves, ethnic or religious cleansing, expansion of territory, and intimidation of the enemy.
+A razzia is a surprise raid against an enemy settlement.
+Although primarily aimed at obtaining booty, historically the objectives of a razzia have been diverse: the capture of slaves, religious or ethnic cleansing, expansion of territory, and intimidation of an enemy.

-Over time, its meaning has also been extended to other activities that bear certain similarities to these attacks, such as police raids or certain violent incursions by organized or paramilitary groups, such as those carried out in Brazilian favelas, or in refugee camps during the war in Central Africa.
+Over time, its meaning has also been extended to other activities that bear certain similarities to these attacks, such as police raids carried out in Brazilian favelas or certain violent incursions by organized or paramilitary groups, such as those carried out in refugee camps during the Second Congo War.

 Etymology

-The word is from Italian razzia 'incursion', and from Algerian Arabic ġaziya (غزية), "algara" or 'raid'.
-Ghazwah (plural ghazawat) (Arabic: غزوة) is an originally Arabic term meaning "invasion".
-It comes from the triconsonantal root g.z.w. ("to attack").
-It has the same connotation as the words ghaziya and maghazi, which in pre-Islamic times referred to raids organized by nomadic Bedouin warriors for the purpose of plundering rival tribes or sedentary, wealthier neighbors.
-The plural ghazawat is used in some Islamic countries as a synonym for "judgment".